nestordemeure/breviarium/data/english.md

 ### Hearing and Speaking Self-Praise

-Arrange for the speech to incline toward subjects that are pleasing, describing yourself through the circumstances.
-Then first excuse yourself from it, as if you had been in possession of it at the same level as you are now.
-Be the last to praise yourself, and let the praise contain no comparisons or singularities.
-And even if the praises are true, they rarely find full credence.
+Care should be taken not to let praises lead to comparisons or claims of uniqueness, even if true, because they rarely find credible belief.

-If someone praises you openly in the presence of a ruler, doubt whether he has secretly accused you.
-When you are praised the most, beware lest you be led into a trap.
+If someone openly praises you in the presence of the Prince, doubt whether he has secretly accused you.
+When you are praised the most, beware lest you are led into a trap.
 When all your actions are praised, and thanks are given for everything, and you are preferred to all others, hold all these things most suspect.

 Do not say all that you can do through boasting, for you will inform your adversary.

-Do not value your own words and deeds too highly.
-It is sometimes advantageous not to conceal your virtues too much, nor to blame long devotions, lest you seem irreverent.
-Even if you can obtain something in a harsher way, do not employ that method.
+If you wish to spread your glory through books, such as those containing panegyrics, do so with a book that is easily purchased by all and esteemed in various parts of the world.
+And so the authors of such works should be known beforehand, and they should insert your name and praises; for these will spread your fame more than a huge volume that no one will buy or read.

 ### Having Internal Peace

-Do not resolve that you will by all means accomplish something within a set time, because either you will meanwhile omit many unforeseen intervening matters, or if you are hindered, you will be disturbed.
-Persuade yourself that it is not likely your own people will avoid every error - plan nothing.
+Do not resolve for yourself that you will by all means accomplish something within a set time, because either you will meanwhile omit many unforeseen intervening matters, or if you are hindered, you will be disturbed.

+Persuade yourself that it is not likely your own people will avoid every error, let nothing be planned.

 Disregard the complaints of your subjects about you; keep a secret either not accepted as a secret or held.

+Avoid others' deposits.

-With men suspected of loquacity, deal no more than with customary formulas, such as "How are you?" etc. Promise your assistance in interceding to no one of your own accord; if it does not succeed, you will be disturbed.
+With men suspected of loquacity, deal no more than with customary formulas, such as "How are you?" etc.

+Promise your assistance in interceding to no one of your own accord; if it does not succeed, you will be disturbed.

 Do not personally oversee the work of craftsmen.

 Have no dealings with complaining, groaning women and the obstinate.

 If you are compelled to go to places that do not please you, refuse to conduct your business there; deny it and act there as if the places were destined for other uses.

 ### Disregarding Criticism

-Gather written lampoons about yourself and read them yourself, while also having them read by others.
+Praises and mockeries, flatteries and taunts - nowhere is the human race more deceitful.
+Gather written lampoons and read them yourself, and have them read by others.
 Laugh at them, for in this way the author will despair.

+Do not reveal a lampoon written against you.
+Invent business if it must be revealed.
+But if the lampoon must be displayed, read it often at home and learn to laugh at it, assume appropriate emotions, imagine that you are mocking it in the meantime, and pretend objections and premeditate fitting responses with an assumed emotion.

-Do not publicly display a lampoon written against you.
-Invent business if it must be displayed.
-Do not always cover up if something adverse happens to you, lest by the very dissimulation it may be believed to have happened more truly.
+It is not always to be concealed if something adverse happens, lest by the very dissimulation it may be believed to have happened more truly.

 ### Acquiring Dexterity in Acting